eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 Aside: "orthogonal to" is similar usage to "independant of"

+## More about types

 A type is a basically a _named set of values_.
-    a named set of all possible values of a particular kind
+It is a named set of all possible values of a particular kind.

-Every value is an instance of exactly one time (unless there is type inheritance) This can also be phrased as "types are disjoint"
+Every value is an instance of exactly one type (unless there is type inheritance) This can also be phrased as "types are disjoint".
+If a value _is_ an INTEGER it _is not_ a STRING.
-    If a value _is_ an INTEGER it is _not_ a STRING Every value carries its type with it.
+Every value carries its type with it.

 Things that are declared to be a single type?